Deeds are not accomplished in a few days, or in a few hours.

 I arrived at the airport and took the locals directions (aka Irish friend who has been living there for a year, so he qualifies as a local right?) to my his flat.
 His directions weren’t too bad, I only got a little lost but as I had been travelling for over a month by then, being lost was a familiar place to be in.
 I took a very overpriced train (avoid if you can and get the subway) into the city (here’s where I got lost) and made my way to his building.
 During the day Daniel was working so I spent most of my time exploring alone with the map he gave me (Thanks, Daniel!).
 The city was big but not intimidating.
 It had a quirkiness about it.
 I really enjoyed getting to know it.

-Something I noticed on my travels is that it seems unless you have a giant 3-dimensional sign to remind you where you are, your nowhere!
+Something I noticed on my travels is that it seems unless you have a giant 3-dimensional sign to remind you where you are, you’re nowhere!

-Toronto is full of old historic buildings.
+Toronto is full of old historic buildings (ok not as old as buildings in Europe).
 If you have any interest in seeing some I walked by these ones at 340 Dundas St W, Toronto, ON M5T 1G5, Canada.
 I really like the contrast between these houses and the other structures around.
 They look like they are from another time but they still don’t feel out of place.